yunfengzhou-hub/feathub/README.md

 - [x] Support all FeatureView transformations with FlinkProcessor
 - [ ] Support all FeatureView transformations with LocalProcessor
+- [ ] Support all FeatureView transformations with SparkProcessor
 - [ ] Support common online and offline feature storages (e.g. MaxCompute, Redis, HDFS)
 - [ ] Support online transformation with feature service
 - [ ] Support integration with Notebook